ShriyaaNarayanan/MITAndBerkeleyResearchRRID/GeneralREADME.md

 # MITAndBerkeleyResearchRRID
-This is code from my research project with the scientific journal Rapid Reviews and Infectious Diseases where I am automating the process of retrieving Author names, affiliations, and emails from a link to a published article
+This is code from a research project with the scientific journal Rapid Reviews and Infectious Diseases where my team and I are automating the process of retrieving Author names, affiliations, and emails from a link to a published article